paganflamingo/FMCW_Volcano_Radar/README.md

 run /path/to/spec_plot.py
 ```

 [dynamic_plot.py](spectrometer/dynamic_plot.py) is the Python script to read and plot the spectrum of the input signal.
 It is different from spec_plot.py in that this script will have parameters for the functions such as plotFFT and plotADC.
-The same approach as spec_plot.py is used to run this script.
+The same approach is used to run this script.

 ```python
 run /path/to/dynamic_plot.py